architGitHub/architGitHub/README.md

 ### Hi there 👋

+**“Learning to write programs stretches your mind, and helps you think better, creates a way of thinking about things that I think is helpful in all domains.” - _Bill Gates_**

 <!--
 **architGitHub/architGitHub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.